- Department Staff

 - Hosting meals for others requires an itemized receipt and business purpose.
 There are additional forms required for paying for or reimbursing hosted meal expenses.
 See the UW policy and/or contact the ME Financial specialist BEFORE you host a meal.

 - PURCHASES OVER $5,000 are made and authorized only by UW purchasing agents and require a purchase requisition.
+UW Purchasing information is here.
 Contact the ME Financial Specialist to get started.

 - All proposals, contracts, and agreements (including amendments and extensions) need to be routed through appropriate university channels (must start with ME’s Research Administration Office) to ensure compliance with Federal, State and UW regulations.